tc39/notes/es7/2016-07/jul-27.md

 - You might want this in a static property to refer to the class you just created

-JM: There have been issues created in the Babel tracker filed about the scoping of this
+JM: There have been issues created in the Babel tracker about the scoping of this

 AWB: In a static method this refers to the constructor function